chrisbroski/frogeye/README.md

 This looks nothing like a neural net.
 Co-author Walter Pitts was arguably the father of neural networks.
 After the frog paper was published he burned all of his work and drank himself to death.

-## Accomplishments So Far
+## Implemented So Far

-I decided to try to simulate on/off (movement) cells first.
+I decided to try to simulate on/off (movement) cells using a Raspberry Pi first.
 The file *overall-movement.js* is a simple processor to measure total movement in the field of vision of a Pi camera.

 The files *viewerserver.js* and *viewer.html* were built to make monitoring the visual processors easier and more fun.
-The server sends perception information to the HTML page using the [Socket.io](http://socket.io/) library.
+The server broadcasts perception data to the HTML page using the [Socket.io](http://socket.io/) library.
+The viewer displays raw perception data numerically and visually.

 *Senses.js* is a module designed to organize all of the sensory processing of an intelligent artifact.
 It is built according to [my AI architecture](http://behaviorallogic.com/api/spec) to have 4 main sections: